yvictorck/blitzy/README.md

 # cooperswill

-With new angular-ui-router bs old angular-route
+With new angular-ui-router vs old angular-route